nonfiction/nonfiction-blog/_posts/2011-06-27-calgary-stampede-website-hosting-challenges.markdown

 This year, we have a number of Varnish servers in a ring around the main websites, with the content distribution taking up the front line all around the world - and we anticipate being able to handle even larger traffic volumes without any issues.

-Having websites at this large scale is lots of fun for [nonfiction](http://nonfiction.ca/) - it presents us with different challenges that most websites never have to face.
+Delivering web operations at this large scale for our clients is lots of fun for [nonfiction](http://nonfiction.ca/) - it continually presents us with unique challenges.
+In order to provide high quality service, our team keeps our [hosting technology](http://www.rackspace.com/cloud/cloud_hosting_products/servers/) [automated](http://gigaom.com/cloud/opscode-gets-chef-cooking-for-the-enterprise/), up-to-date and lean.
+We leverage powerful open source technologies first, whenever we can.
+We are not opposed to using paid software and for services either (such as Cachefly) yet we remain neutral to any software vendor.
+We’ve been doing this way for over 10 years and it works.

+We are seeing the overall trend of hosting towards this way of doing things.
 What kind of challenges do your sites face?
-How can we help?
+Is your site fast, and its hosting automated, and up-to-date?
+We may be able to [help you](http://nonfiction.ca/contact.html).